 - When does the cast list go up and what happens if I don't get cast?

 The cast list will be published a few days following the final audition.
 We average over 100 young actors at each audition, so not everyone is able to be cast.
 However, there are other opportunities to be involved!
-You can work backstage or take a class!
+You may apply to work backstage or register to take a class!
 And, remember - there's always another show just around the corner!
 Cast list is listed by the actor's name alphabetically.

 - What is the participation fee?

-In order to be able to bring exceptional productions to Northwest Arkansas, Arts Live Theatre charges a $165 per child participation fee for a second stage production, and $225 per actor for musicals.
-This fee is used to help with the costs of production including costumes, makeup, sets, props, lights, sound and include production t-shirt and DVD.
+In order to be able to bring exceptional productions to Northwest Arkansas, Arts Live Theatre charges a $175 per actor participation fee for a second stage production, and $225 per actor for musicals.
+This fee is used to assist with the costs of production including costumes, makeup, sets, props, lights, sound and include production t-shirt and DVD.
 The average cost for produce a non-musical is $6,000 and the average cost to produce a musical is $12,000.